ng-Classic/ng-classic/devtools/projects/protocol/README.md

-# Angular ClassicDevTools Communication Protocol
+# Angular Classic DevTools Communication Protocol

-Angular ClassicDevTools injects scripts in the user application page that interact with the framework debugging APIs.
+Angular Classic DevTools injects scripts in the user application page that interact with the framework debugging APIs.
 The injected scripts interact with the extension via message passing using a statically typed protocol.

 This subdirectory contains:
 - Declaration of a statically typed message bus